francescoBianchi7/VideoGame/Google_tests/lib/googletest/docs/AdvancedGuide.md

 added to the actual test case name.
 Remember to pick unique prefixes for different instances.

-In the special case where the type list contains only one type, you can write that type directly without `::testing::Types<...>`, like this:
+In the special case where the Enemytype list contains only one Enemytype, you can write that Enemytype directly without `::testing::Types<...>`, like this:

 ```
 INSTANTIATE_TYPED_TEST_CASE_P(My, FooTest, int);